This post contains affiliate links.

 Replacement Ratio and Considerations: You can often replace Greek yogurt with pumpkin puree at a 1:1 ratio in recipes that can accommodate the change in flavor.
 It adds moisture and a subtle pumpkin taste to your dishes.

-Recommended Usage: Pumpkin puree is suitable in recipes like muffins, pancakes, and certain desserts.
-It’s not the best choice for recipes that rely on the tangy or creamy elements of Greek yogurt.
+Recommended Usage: Pumpkin puree is suitable for muffins, pancakes, and certain desserts.
+However, it’s not the best choice for recipes that rely on the tangy or creamy elements of Greek yogurt.

 Applesauce (Grade B-)

-Replacement Ratio and Considerations: You can often replace Greek yogurt with applesauce at a 1:1 ratio in baking recipes.
-It adds moisture and a mild apple flavor, which can enhance certain dishes.
+Replacement Ratio and Considerations: Replace Greek yogurt with applesauce at a 1:1 ratio in baking recipes.

-Recommended Usage: Applesauce is suitable for recipes like muffins, cakes, and quick breads, where its natural sweetness and moisture are assets.
-It’s not ideal for recipes requiring the tanginess of Greek yogurt.
+Recommended Usage: Applesauce will work in many recipes for muffins, cakes, and quick breads, where its natural sweetness and moisture go well with the recipe.
+Itโs not good for recipes requiring the tanginess of Greek yogurt.

 We hope you found a substitute for Greek yogurt that suits your recipe and taste preference, and as always happy cooking from your friends at Live Eat Learn!